Tanner Dodson: Tampa Bay Rays

 Dodson was selected 71st overall by the Tampa Bay Rays in the 2018 Major League Baseball draft as a two-way player.
 He signed for $775,000 and made his professional debut with the Hudson Valley Renegades of the Class A Short Season New York–Penn League.
 He spent the whole season there, batting .273 with two home runs and 19 RBIs in 49 games along with pitching to a 1-0 record and a 1.44 ERA in 25 relief innings pitched.
 Dodson spent 2019 with the Charlotte Stone Crabs of the Class A-Advanced Florida State League but missed the last three months of the season after undergoing Tommy John surgery.
 Over 15 games, he batted .250, and over 17 innings pitched, he compiled a 5.29 ERA.
 He did not play a minor league game in 2020 since the season was cancelled due to the COVID-19 pandemic.

 To begin the 2021 season, Dodson transitioned to pitching full time, was assigned to the Bowling Green Hot Rods of the High-A East, and then was promoted to the Montgomery Biscuits of the Double-A South on August 1.
 Over 37 appearances for the year, Dodson went 5-2 with a 3.20 ERA and 64 strikeouts over 56 1/3 innings.

 Los Angeles Dodgers

 On March 18, 2022, Dodson was traded to the Los Angeles Dodgers in exchange for Luke Raley.
-He was assigned to the Tulsa Drillers of the Double-A Texas League to begin the 2022 season, where he was 4–0 with a 8.39 ERA in 29 appearances.
-He was selected to play in the Arizona Fall League for the Glendale Desert Dogs after the season.
+He was assigned to the Tulsa Drillers of the Double-A Texas League for the 2022 season, where he was 4–0 with a 8.39 ERA and 29 strikeouts over 29 appearances.
+Dodson was selected to play in the Arizona Fall League for the Glendale Desert Dogs after the season.
+For the 2023 season, he returned to Tulsa and was promoted to the Triple-A Oklahoma City Dodgers later in the year.
+Between the two affiliates, Dodson pitched in 50 games with a 5–7 record and 4.88 ERA with 51 strikeouts across 66 1/3 innings pitched.